trevorwang/ChromeWebViewApp/README.md

-# Web Site Chrome App Generat
+# Web Site Chrome App Generator

 ## How to use this project to build a new chrome App